jodavies/dot-product/README.md

 Systems using dual-channel DDR(2,3,4)-N have a peak theoretical memory bandwidth of N * (64 bits) * (2 channels) / 8 / 1024 GiB/s.

 In all cases, we use the highest possible optimization level of the compiler (`-Ofast` for `gcc`, `-O3` for `icc`) but *disallow* floating-point unsafe optimizations (`-fno-unsafe-math-optimizations` for `gcc`, `-fp-model precise` for `icc`).
 This will severely limit the optimizations the compiler can perform on this code, since it cannot re-order floating point calculations.
 When allowing such optimizations makes a large difference, it will be discussed.
+Additionally, tests are run with as few other programs running as possible, including the desktop environment.
+This improves performance by a few percent, and decreaces the variance of the measurements.

 ## Array Sum
 Begin by considering the simpler case of summing the elements of a single large array.
-Results are as pictured, with some explanation of each test below:
+Results for `gcc` are as graphed (`icc` produces very similar performance), with some explanation of each test below.

 ![desktop](img/desktop.png)